lynnlangit/gcp-for-bioinformatics/README.md

 - [Nature article: "Cloud computing for genomic data analysis and collaboration"](https://www.nature.com/articles/nrg.2017.113)
 - Be able to run large (or huge) sized analysis jobs when and only when you need to run them
-- Save time and money on infrastructre and get results faster
+- Save time and money on infrastructure and get results faster

 [![gcp-bioinformatics](/images/main.png)]()